tasiomendez/middleware-spark/README.md

 - Client mode.
 The driver is launched in the same process as the client that submits the application.
 - Cluster mode.
 The driver is launched from one of the worker processes inside the cluster, and the client process exits as soon as it fulfills its resposibility of submitting the application without waiting for the aplication to finish.

-In this case, we provide a Spark Cluster in client mode using Spark's Standalone mode.
+In this case, we provide a Spark Cluster using the Spark's Standalone mode.
 Spark's standalone mode offers a web-based user interface to monitor the cluster.
 The master and each worker has its own web UI that shows cluster and job statistics.

 ### Getting started